Williamstown Beach: Where My Heart Takes Me

-I took title of this article from someone’s blog on Melbourne Experiences.
-Once again my memories got refreshed and I decided to share my impressions here.
-I visited Williamstown beach few years back but still i feel it's tale of yesterday.
+I took the title of this article from someone’s blog on Melbourne Experiences.
+Once again, my memories got refreshed, and I decided to share my impressions here.
+I visited Williamstown beach a few years back, but still, I feel it's a tale of yesterday.
 During my stay in Melbourne, it was my favourite place to spend time whenever I felt to relax my soul and mind.
-I have seen different moods of nature there like color changing horizons, different shapes of clouds and thundering waves.
+I have seen different moods of nature there, like colour-changing horizons, different shapes of clouds, and thundering waves.
 Quoting someone, I will say, The sea does not reward those who are too anxious, too greedy, or too impatient.
 One should lie empty, open, choiceless as a beach - waiting for a gift from the sea'.

-Williamstown beach is located where Yarra River enters Hobsons Bay and Port Phillip in the south- west of Melbourne.
-This beach was originally developed as industrial port to serve needs of those days but now it is one of the beautiful beaches around Melbourne with a lot of scenic beauty.
+Williamstown beach is located where Yarra River enters Hobsons Bay and Port Phillip in the southwest of Melbourne.
+This beach was originally developed as an industrial port to serve the needs of those days, but now it is one of the beautiful beaches around Melbourne with scenic beauty.

-Whether you live near or far from ocean, river or any lake, hearing the name of beach makes you full of enthusiasm and many things come to your mind.
-I heard one popular saying ‘If you're lucky enough to be at the beach...then you're lucky enough’ Life and nature are always together on beach.
-No matter how upset and down you feel, visiting beach can make you full of life once again.
-In every drop of water and in every blow of breeze, there is a story of life.
+Whether you live near or far from the ocean, river, or any lake, hearing the name of the beach makes you full of enthusiasm, and many things come to your mind.
+I heard one popular saying, ‘If you're lucky enough to be at the beach...then you're lucky enough’ Life and nature are always together on the beach.
+No matter how upset and down you feel, visiting the beach can make you full of life once again.
+In every drop of water and every blow of breeze, there is a story of life.
 All this is true for Williamstown beach as well.

-Pleasant weather, clean water and soft sand make this beach, a nice place to spend time.
-In few words I will say that this beach is fantastic place to be there and if you like, for immersing yourself in water with someone you really love.
-It will give you wonderful life experience that you will never forget.
-A feeling of calmness invades your soul and after passing of time it goes more firm and deeper in memories.
+Pleasant weather, clean water, and soft sand make this beach a nice place to spend time.
+In few words, I will say that this beach is a fantastic place to be there and, if you like, for immersing yourself in water with someone you really love.
+It will give you a wonderful life experience that you will never forget.
+A feeling of calmness invades your soul, and over time, it goes firmer and deeper in memories.

-As nature lover, here you will get all to make your visit a really memorable moment.
-Beach is around 550 m long surrounded with water from three sides.
-The eastern shoreline consists of foreshore reserves dotted with piers, gardens and remnants of Williamstown's maritime history.
+As a nature lover, here you will get all to make your visit a really memorable moment.
+Beach is around 550 m long, surrounded by water from three sides.
+The eastern shoreline consists of foreshore reserves dotted with piers, gardens, and remnants of Williamstown's maritime history.

-If you are not interested to go out and swim, there is a bar facing beach, where you can sit and enjoy view of sea.
+If you are not interested in going out and swimming, there is a bar facing the beach, where you can sit and enjoy the sea view.
 There are plenty of cafes and restaurants as well, where you can enjoy coffee and other things.
-Ice creams and meals shops will make your trip really enjoyable.
-The Williamstown Swimming and Surf Life Saving Club, formed in 1922, is also located at the western end next to the Baths.
+Ice cream and meal shops will make your trip really enjoyable.
+The Williamstown Swimming and Surf Life Saving Club, formed in 1922, is located at the western end next to the Baths.

 Different Shades of Scenic Beauty @ Williamstown Beach

-During summers this place remain full of people of all age enjoying swimming, relaxing in sun on sandy beach whereas during winter days people come here for walk and enjoy calm and peace to relax their minds.
+During summers this place remains full of people of all ages enjoying swimming, relaxing in the sun on the sandy beach whereas during winter days people come here for a walk and enjoy calm and peace to relax their minds.
 During summer days you can see people there doing different fun activities.
-You can plan picnic with your family and kids.
-You will find people making sand castles, playing volleyball, collecting seashells, taking picture shots, relaxing on beach chairs and making beach tents.
-Going for picnic at Williamstown will make another day in paradise.
+You can plan a picnic with your family and kids.
+You will find people making sandcastles, playing volleyball, collecting seashells, taking picture shots, relaxing on beach chairs, and making beach tents.
+Going for a picnic at Williamstown will make another day in paradise.

 Williamstown is a 30-minute train journey from Flinders Street Station, the last station on the Williamstown line.
-Railways station there has two platforms opening on opposite sides and beach is just 5-minute walking distance away from station.
+Railways station there has two platforms opening on opposite sides, and the beach is just a 5-minute walking distance away from the station.

-I wish to have ferry ride on my next trip to Melbourne.
+I wish to have a ferry ride on my next trip to Melbourne.
 Be sure to make Williamstown beach your first place to visit when you are in Melbourne.
 I will end this article by saying that Williamstown beach has everything to refresh your mind, body, and spirit.
 Keep visiting this awesome place whenever you get time.

 Map of Williamstown Beach (See yellow part)